Equity, Diversity, and Inclusivity - What is it and how do we do it?

 Ensuring People of All Languages Can Fully Participate

 1. Offer materials in a variety of languages

 a.
 Check the official languages for your country.
 The official languages in Canada are French and English.
 Canadians should also consider the more than 60 different Aboriginal languages are spoken in Canada.
 Of these, the most common are Cree-Montagnais languages, Inuktitut, and Ojibway.

 b.
 Beyond official languages, check census data to see what languages are most used by your target demographic.
 For example, someone writing for students in Alberta would want to consider offering translations in Tagalog, German, Persian, Arabic, Cantonese, Vietnamese, Punjabi, and Mandarin in addition to English and French.

 2. Have language interpreters available at all presentations

-3. 1.
-When sending program details, such as locations or directions, do not rely on assumed knowledge of others.
+3. When sending program details, such as locations or directions, do not rely on others' assumed knowledge.
 Rather, be clear and descriptive on how one would access a building, website, or activity.

-a.
-For example, when directing people to this blog from my Instagram, instead of using the hashtag #linkinbio which assumes you are familiar with Instagram and the convention of including links to personal websites on the main page of an Instagram feed, you will get more engagement from clear instructions that let people know to "Click my name to check out my profile and follow the link to my blog listed in my bio if you want to know more!"

 b.
+Similarly, on online space, provide clear links and instructions.
+For example, if I were to direct someone to this blog from my Instagram, instead of using the hashtag #linkinbio, which assumes you are familiar with Instagram and the convention of including links to personal websites on the main page of an Instagram feed, you will get more engagement from clear instructions that let people know to "Click my name to check out my profile and follow the link to my blog listed in my bio if you want to know more!"

+d.
 This also goes for examples that may be used when delivering content.
-Few experiences are universal, so relying on examples based in your culture will exclude those without those experiences.
-For example, if I post about long, snowy, Canadian winters, I am excluding those in countries like Australia that would be having summer at that time from understanding and engaging with me.
+Few experiences are universal, so relying on examples based on your culture will exclude those without those experiences.
+For example, if I reference a specific meme or trend without showing an example, the point or meaning may be lost to those who have not seen it before.

 Ensuring People of All Race and Ethnicities Can Fully Participate